peterjc/thapbi-pict/docs/examples/recycled_water/primers.rst

-You can verify by NCBI BLAST online that the first and third (the ``C`` form) give perfect full length matches to published *Phytophthora chlamydospora*, while an exact match to the ``T`` forms has not been published at the time of writing (yet they occurs at good abundance in many of these samples).
+You can verify by NCBI BLAST online that the first and third (the ``C`` form) give perfect full length matches to published *Phytophthora chlamydospora*, while an exact match to the ``T`` forms has not been published at the time of writing (yet this occurs at good abundance in many of these samples).

 Losing sequences
 ----------------